cchurch/api-docs/source/includes/_api_account.md

 HTTP Status Code | Description
 ---------------- | -----------
+400	| Unexpected or non-identifiable arguments are supplied 401	| Unauthorized due to invalid session cookie
-409	| Another account with the supplied contact email address already exists
+403	| Forbidden due to the user missing the necessary privileges 409	| Another account with the supplied contact email address already exists 200	| Request succeeded

 <!--===================================================================-->
 ## Update Account